ktmeaton/ncov-recombinant/docs/notes/Notes_development.md

 ### Priority

+1. Should deletions be used to define recombinants and breakpoints?
 1. Add the number of usher placements to the summary (and linelist?).
 1. Troubleshoot `sc2rf` update to `bd2a4009` which drops all deltacrons.